ViralTexts/gtr-clusters/clusters/18631203-sn84031490-DelicacyInConversation.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot; There is speaking well, Bpeaking
+There is speaking well, Bpeaking
 easily, speak* ing justly, and speaking
 seasonably.
 It is offend* ing against
 the last to speak of entertainment*